freddierice/farm-root/README.md

 # Farm Root
-Farm root is a root for android devices using the dirty cow vulnerability in the linux kernel.
+Farm root is a rooting utility for android devices using the dirty cow vulnerability.

 ## Support
 * Right now it doesn't have support for easy mode root, just pulling and pushing images.